-SIBO is a condition in which bacteria normally found in the colon proliferates in large numbers in the small intestine1.
-Signs and symptoms may vary due to the type of bacterial overgrowth2 and the severity of disease.3 Typical symptoms tend to overlap with those of IBS, and include bloating, abdominal pain, flatulence, diarrhoea and/or constipation, weight loss, malabsorption, malnutrition and osteoporosis.1,2 Several conditions are also linked with SIBO such as rosacea, hypothyroid, lactose intolerance, coeliac disease, inflammatory bowel disease, chronic fatigue syndrome and fibromyalgia to name a few.
+SIBO is a condition in which bacteria normally found in the colon proliferates in large numbers in the small intestine.1 Signs and symptoms may vary due to the type of bacterial overgrowth2 and the severity of disease.3 Typical symptoms tend to overlap with those of IBS, and include bloating, abdominal pain, flatulence, diarrhoea and/or constipation, weight loss, malabsorption, malnutrition and osteoporosis.1,2 Several conditions are also linked with SIBO such as rosacea, hypothyroid, lactose intolerance, coeliac disease, inflammatory bowel disease, chronic fatigue syndrome and fibromyalgia to name a few.

 How to fix it

 The 5R gut restoration protocol, implemented in the correct sequence, can be effective in managing SIBO:

 Simple sugars and well-absorbed carbohydrates (such as grains, legumes, starchy vegetables) should be eliminated, as they feed the bacteria creating symptoms and fuel more bacterial growth.
 Reduction of any drugs that reduce intestinal motility or stomach acidity to its lowest possible level is also advised1.
 Conventionally, antibiotics are used to eradicate SIBO4 but due to potential adverse effects,8 specific strain probiotics (such as Lactobacillus casei and L. acidophilus) can be used as an alternative therapy.8,9

 Insufficient stomach acid, bile and digestive enzymes may be a key factor in SIBO,4 and replacing these through supplementation may be required to decrease ingested bacterial load.
 Any nutritional deficiencies as a consequence of SIBO (particularly vitamins A, D, E, K and B12, calcium and magnesium)2 will need to be corrected.